Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.CodeTransparency/README.md

 ### Install the package

-Make sure you have access to the correct Nuget Feed.
+Make sure you have access to the correct NuGet Feed.

 Install the client library for .NET with [NuGet](https://www.nuget.org/ ):